codefresh-io/docs.codefresh.io/_docs/example-catalog/cd-examples/gitops-secrets.md

 %}

+>**NOTE**:
->Note that for simplicity reasons the same Git repository holds both the application source code and its manifests.
-In an actual application, you should have two Git repositories (one of the source code only and one of the manifests).
+For reasons of simplicity, the same Git repository holds both the application source code and its manifests.
+In an actual application, you should have two Git repositories (one for the source code only and one for the manifests).

 ## Related articles